aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.md

     :::warning
     When the connector automatically performs subsequent schema changes on tables, columns, and data type definitions, it reduces the control database users have over these changes.
-This could lead to unexpected errors, particularly if message evolution exceeds the compatibility limits of BigQuery and its associated applications.
+This can lead to unexpected errors, particularly if message evolution exceeds the compatibility limits of BigQuery and its associated applications.
     :::